emilianoarlettaz/arcade-pcb-case/README.md

 ## Let's make our own case, step by step

-### Step 1: Select the patter
+### Step 1: Select the pattern

-On the [petters forlder](https://github.com/emilianoarlettaz/arcade-pcb-case/tree/master/patters) of this repository, you will find a subfolder containing the patters of each available game.
+On the [petters forlder](https://github.com/emilianoarlettaz/arcade-pcb-case/tree/master/patterns) of this repository, you will find a subfolder containing the patterns of each available game.
 On each game, you must select ***only one file*** to make the case.
 The file you need to chose will depend on 3 factors:

 * The size of the screws you are going to use to mount the case (M3 (3mm) or M4 (4mm)).
 * The side of the top case where you want to engrave the logo of the game (from the outside or from the inside).